-Bothered by the dropping FPS while playing your favorite game and feeling an urge to get more out of your computer system?
+If you’re bothered by the dropping FPS while playing your favorite game and feeling an urge to get more out of your computer system, you’re not alone.

 All the tips work in Windows 10.
 You may not have to try them all; just work from top down the list until you see a significant FPS boost: